Adding dependencies to binary Swift packages

 Finding a workaround

-My closed-source SDKs have a private source code repository, and a public distribution repository.
-The private repository has a regular Swift package, while the public repository has a binary package.
+My closed-source SDKs all have a private source code repository, which has a regular Swift Package target, and a public distribution repository, which has a binary Swift Package target.

 // swift-tools-version: 6.0